GRV96/syspathmodif/README.md

 It is possible to import a module or package if list `sys.path` contains the path to its parent directory.
-Therefore, you can make a module or package importable by adding its parent to `sys.path`.
+Therefore, you can make a module or package importable by adding its parent path to `sys.path`.

 ### Imports and `sys.modules`